What is Hotel Metasearch?

 Unlike using OTAs, metasearch bookings are completed on your hotel website.
 That puts a lot of pressure on your team to ensure the site is performing as well as possible.
 It needs to be beautifully designed, easy to use and focused on conversions.
 With more than 40% of visits coming through mobile, you need to ensure it loads quickly and works flawless on all devices.
 You should also use specific landing pages for different platforms, room types and audiences.

 With hotel metasearch you need to stand out among the other hotels before you bid against OTAs.
 Make sure you do everything possible to optimize your listing on each platform.
 Promote your key USPs, upload professional photos and videos, keep content fresh and up to date.
 Most importantly, focus on review management.
 Encourage guests to share positive experiences (within the rules of each platform) and address any common complaints.

 Consider Your Pricing Strategy

 From energy to insurance, a lot of us use metasearch (or comparison sites) to find the best deals.
 Room rates play a huge role in the success of your hotel metasearch campaigns.
-However, don’t be tempted to enter a race to the bottom.
+However, don’t be tempted to enter a race to the bottom and make sure to keep a consistent Pricing Strategy.
 A best rate guarantee is a great selling point, but you should also consider added value and improved booking terms.
 Metasearch engines also rely on providing accurate real time data.
 Maintaining rate integrity is essential to optimize your performance – and nothing will damage your credibility more than advertised rates not matching your website.

 Ready to Get Started?